Pustelto/personal_web/src/blog/how-and-why-i-have-migrated-from-netlify-to-cloudflare/index.md

 That's it, folks.
 Let me know on Twitter if you tested the Cloudflare Pages and what do you think?
 Or if you decided to stick with a different platform, let me know which one and why.
 I would love to see what are you using.

+## Updates

+**6 November 2021** - add info about new way how to set custom headers for Cloudflare Pages.

 *[FTW]: For The Win
 *[FCP]: First contentful paint
 *[LCP]: Largest contentful paint